cobyge/G.O.A.T/README.md

     CLIENT_SECRET=
     #Client Token from Discord Developer page
     CLIENT_TOKEN=
 	#Name of category containing all games.
-Category names are shown capitalized in Discord regardless of actual capitalization, so I reccommend naming your channel in all caps for simplicity
+Category names are shown capitalized in Discord regardless of actual capitalization, so I recommend naming your channel in all caps for simplicity
 	CHANNEL_CATEGORY=CATEGORY123
 	#Channel for bot commands.
 Bot will only work in this channel.
 	BOT_COMMAND_CHANNEL=